gjcooper/VAULT/01_articles/bhatnagar2022metaanalysis.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Bhatnagar, Roopali; Orquin, Jacob L."
+author: Bhatnagar, Roopali; Orquin, Jacob L.
-title: "A meta-analysis on the effect of visual attention on choice."
+title: A meta-analysis on the effect of visual attention on choice.
 publication: "Journal of Experimental Psychology: General"
 date: 2022-10-01
 citekey: bhatnagar2022metaanalysis
 aliases:
-    - "A meta-analysis on the effect of visual attention on choice."
+  - A meta-analysis on the effect of visual attention on choice.
 ---

 # A meta-analysis on the effect of visual attention on choice.